School of Music Organizations

 The Yale Symphony Orchestra is Yale’s premier undergraduate orchestra.
 The YSO performs an average of seven concerts annually in Woolsey Hall and elsewhere.
 In addition to providing the Yale community a stellar musical outlet, the YSO is notorious for its annual Halloween Show, which has been an institution of the Yale College community for more than thirty years.

 Many of the Yale Symphony’s alumni have gone on to roles in major orchestras around the world, from the New York Philharmonic, Philadelphia Orchestra, and San Francisco Symphony to the Israel Philharmonic and Orchestre National de France.
-The orchestra has shared the stage with internationally recognized artists such as Yo-Yo Ma, Frederica von Stade, David Shifrin, Emanuel Ax, and Dawn Upshaw, and annually gives undergraduates the opportunity to perform major concerti through the William Waite Concerto Competition.
+The orchestra has shared the stage with such internationally recognized artists as Yo-Yo Ma, Frederica von Stade, David Shifrin, Emanuel Ax, and Dawn Upshaw, and annually gives undergraduates the opportunity to perform major concerti through the William Waite Concerto Competition.
 The Yale Symphony Orchestra has presented national and world premieres of numerous works, including the European premiere of Leonard Bernstein’s Mass in 1973.
-The YSO has performed at major concert halls in the United States and around the world, and tours both internationally and domestically.
+The YSO has performed at major concert halls in the United States and around the world, and tours internationally and domestically.

 More information is available at https://yso.yalecollege.yale.edu.